Bacterial Vaginosis

 Bacterial Vaginosis: What Is, Causes, Symptoms, and Diagnosis

-Diseases Of The Genital Tract
+Diseases of the Genital Tract

 Bacterial vaginosis promotes other infections and diseases of the reproductive system.
 This group includes various types of intimate infections, such as fungal vaginal infections.
 In addition, there is a higher risk of sexually transmitted diseasesTrusted Source (chlamydia, gonorrhea, or HIV).
 In addition, untreated bacterial vaginosis promotes human papillomavirus infection HPV).
 Changes in the bacterial flora increase the likelihood of illness and disease, which is especially true for people with weakened immune systems.